 The Contact Patch

 Tires are made out of rubber, which is an elastic material.
-Essentially, this means they can move quite a lot when under pressure.
-The part of the tire that touches the road is called the contact patch, which is a small rectangular patch of rubber that maintains contact with the ground and is the part of the tire that provides the grip to the car.
+This means they can move quite a lot when put under pressure.
+The part of the tire that touches the road is called the contact patch, which is a small patch of rubber that maintains contact with the ground and is the part of the tire that provides the car with grip.

 No Slip Angle

 This means there is no slip angle.
-The slip angle is the difference between the direction that the tire is pointed, in this case forwards, and the direction that the tire is rolling.
-In this case it is not rolling (laterally) and thus there is no slip angle.
-We touched on rolling above, when talking about how the weight shifts when the car is turning.
+The slip angle is the difference between the direction that the tire is pointing, in this case forwards, and the direction that the tire is rolling.
+In this case it is not rolling (laterally) and therefore there is no slip angle.
+We touched on rolling above regarding how the weight shifts when the car is turning.

 The tire rolls to the side when turning due to the forces acting on it, causing the rubber to morph slightly at the contact patch.
-For the sake of explanation, and to make it easier to see, we have drawn tire treads on the tires below.
-In the middle diagram, you can see that the tire treads are all pointing forwards, even at the contact patch.
+For the sake of explanation, and to make it easier to see, we have drawn straight lines on the tires in the diagram above.
+In the middle diagram, you can see that the lines are all pointing forwards, even at the contact patch.

-Obviously, the rear wheels are not going to turn (although all wheel steering does turn them slightly, that is not something we are considering here), and thus their direction of travel in all cases is the same – forwards.
-However, the first and third diagrams illustrate what happens to the tires when the wheel is turned to the left and right respectively.
+Obviously, the rear wheels are not going to turn (although all-wheel steering does turn them slightly, that is not something we are considering here), and so their direction of travel in all cases is the same – forwards.
+However, the first and third diagrams illustrate what happens to the tires when you turn left and right respectively.

 Turning Left

-Starting with the first diagram, where the car is turning left, it can be seen that the front wheels are now pointing to the left.
-However, the contact patch, shown in the middle of the tire, still has its treads pointing straight ahead.
-This is because the weight of the car has shifted over to the right-hand side, causing the contact patch to be “pushed” in that direction relative to the car’s movement.
+Starting with the first diagram, where the car is turning left, you can see that the front wheels are now pointing to the left.
+However, the contact patch, shown in the middle of the tire, still has lines pointing straight ahead.
+This is because the weight of the car has shifted over to the right-hand side, causing the contact patch to be ‘pushed’ in that direction relative to the car’s movement.

-This causes there to be a difference in the direction of the tire movement, and the direction the tires feel they should be moving given the weight and forces acting on the.
+This causes there to be a difference in the direction of the tire movement, and the direction the tires ‘feel’ they should be moving given the weight and forces acting on the tire.
 This difference is called the slip angle, as it is said that the tires are slipping in a different direction to the way that the driver is trying to turn the vehicle.

 Front & Back